 During the fellowship, time is dedicated for research, during which clinical or basic science projects may be pursued.
 While carrying out research activities, the fellow is expected to become aware of how to approach a problem from an investigative standpoint, aspects of study design, the IRB approval process, data analysis and data presentation.
 Fellows are expected to participate in at least one research project, and as a prerequisite to program completion, must generate an abstract to be presented at a national allergy/immunology society meeting.
 Allergy/immunology staff serve as mentors for fellows in completing these projects.
 Seminars and journal club sessions are held frequently, during which fellows develop improved presentation skills.

-Some of the factors important in the decision making process include character, prior training, board scores, letters of recommendation, academic experience, non-academic experience, personal statement, interview and sense of humor.
+Some of the factors important in the decision making process include character, prior training, board scores, letters of recommendation, academic experience, non-academic experience and sense of humor.

 David Lang, MD